mui/material-ui/docs/src/pages/system/advanced/advanced.md

 ## Adding the `sx` prop to your custom components

 The `unstable_styleFunctionSx` utility adds the support for the `sx` to your own components.
+You may use the `Box` components that comes from `@material-ui/core` as a root of your component tree instead, but if you would not like to depend on the core and have a smaller bundle size, this utility would give you the same capabilities.

 {{"demo": "pages/system/advanced/StyleFunctionSxDemo.js"}}

-### Built-in `sx` from the core

-If you're already using Material-UI's `styled()` wrapper, the easiest way to support the `sx` prop in your custom components is to use the `experimentalStyled()` utility that comes from `@material-ui/core/styles`.
-Here is an example of how it can be used:

-{{"demo": "pages/system/advanced/ExperimentalStyledDemo.js", "defaultCodeOpen": true}}

 ## Using standalone system utilities

 If you wouldn't like to use the `sx` prop on your custom components, but only some bits from the system, you can use and combine the different style functions available as part of the system.
+You are likely to use this approach if you neeed smaller bundle size and better performance for the price of using a small set of what the `sx` supports.

 {{"demo": "pages/system/advanced/CombiningStyleFunctionsDemo.js", "defaultCodeOpen": true}}